-- Your compiler produces an LLVM file, let's call it prog.ll. - Convert the file to bitcode format using llvm-as.
+- Your compiler produces an llvm file, let's call it prog.ll. - Convert the file to bitcode format using llvm-as.
 For our example file, issue the command llvm-as prog.ll.
 This produces the file prog.bc. - Link the bitcode file with the runtime file using llvm-link.
 This step requires that you give the name of the output file using the -o flag.
 For example we can name the output file main.bc like so: llvm-link prog.bc runtime.bc -o main.bc. - Generate a native object file using llc.
 By default llc will produce assembler output, but by using the flag -filetype=obj it will produce an object file.
 The invocation will look like this: llc -filetype=obj main.bc - Produce an executable.
 The LLVM toolchain does not have support for this.
 The easiest way to produce an executable from an object file is to invoke a C compiler, like so: gcc main.o.
 This will produce the executable file a.out.
 If you want to change the name of the output, use the flag -o.

 Under the hood gcc calls the native linker 1d but we do not recommend that you do that, because it requires specifying extra libraries and possibly adding paths.
 GCC solves all that for us.
-If you want to see how GCC invokes the 1d command use the -v flag when running GCC.